SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 How Do Human Factors Influence Outcomes

 Traditionally, Human Factors and those factors “Dirty Dozen” are associated with negative human attitudes/behaviors that contribute to safety issues (and other types of issues).
-However, it’s a good idea to take a broader look at Human Factors as simply being anything human-related that affects the outcomes of safety events.
+However, it’s a good idea to take a broader look at Human Factors as anything human-related that affects the outcomes of safety events.

 This is because, while the Dirty Dozen is aptly named, it’s important to remember that humans are also your first line of defense.
 For example, where: